Dawidx3p/Dawidx3p/README.md

 - 👋 Hi, I’m Dawid Dębiec
-- 👀 I’m interested in Front End
+- 👀 I’m interested in Front End Design
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently lookig for a job as a Junior Front End Developer
-- 💞️ I’m looking to collaborate on an interesting projects
+- 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: dawiddebiecx@gmail.com

 <!---